 In this paper a new framework is proposed, with the purpose of providing guidance for practitioners in evaluating graphical asset generation methods, aimed for use in game contexts.
 A systematic literature search has been conducted, resulting in a framework and analysis of existing metrics.
-The approach to literature search is presented in section 2, followed by an overview of the framework in section 3, and a breakdown of metrics and their applications in sections 4, 5 and 6.
-Section 7 will provide information on how to use the proposed framework.
+The approach to literature search is presented in Section II, followed by an overview of the framework in Section III, and a breakdown of metrics and their applications in Sections IV, V and VI.
+Section VII will provide information on how to use the proposed framework.

-2 THE APPROACH TO SYSTEMATIC LITERATURE SEARCH
+II.
+THE APPROACH TO SYSTEMATIC LITERATURE SEARCH

-The systematic literature search, shown in figure 1, was initially conducted via queries consisting of a selection of key words over the four databases: ACM Digital Library, IEEE Xplore, ScienceDirect and Springer.
-These initial key words consisted of general terms in the PCG literature, alongside variations and synonyms of the word "generation" or "creation", and terms "asset" and "content".
-These words, table 1, were separated into three semantic groups, from which queries were formed.
+The systematic literature search, shown in Fig. 1, was initially conducted via queries consisting of a selection of key words over the four databases: ACM Digital Library, IEEE Xplore, ScienceDirect and Springer.
+These initial key words consisted of general terms in the PCG literature, alongside variations and synonyms of the word "generation" or "creation," and terms "asset" and "content."
+These words, Table I, were separated into three semantic groups, from which queries were formed.
 Query strings were formed by combining words between groups with AND operators, and words within groups with OR operators.
-For example: "(Parametric OR Inverse OR Grammar) AND (Graphic OR Asset OR 3D OR Mesh) AND (Generation OR Synthesis)".
-To decrease the number of queries needed, query strings each contained multiple terms from each group.
-In addition to this, a broad search query containing all terms was used.
-The same queries were applied across all databases.
-To control the scope of this research we limit our search to static forms of asset by excluding animations and visual effects.
-As asset types emerged from the first set of searches, these were added in a secondary set of terms.
-The new
+For example: "(Parametric OR Inverse OR Grammar) AND (Graphic OR Asset OR 3D OR Mesh) AND (Generation OR Synthesis)."
+To decrease the number of queries needed, query